 Personality is best displayed in person

 Written text across a screen can be misunderstood.
-Emojis are often used within online conversations to help convey a certain tone.
-When these are removed from the conversation within a professional setting, it can prove more difficult in understanding the tone of the conversation.
+Online conversations often include emojis to help convey a certain tone.
+In a professional setting where emojis are removed, it can prove more difficult to understand the tone of the conversation.

 Various studies have indicated the impact of electronic communication on our ability to perceive personality.
 Rodney Fuller (1996) found that those who use electronic media consistently misinterpreted other individuals’ personality within various personality dimensions.
 Wibowo and colleagues (2016) focused primarily on emojis and their influence on perception.
 Their results revealed that the emoji used during a digital conversation could influence participants’ perception about a person’s friendliness or sincerity.

 While using emojis in a social setting may be acceptable, it is less acceptable in a professional context.
 A smile in a face-to-face setting can portray warmth and kindness but this is not the case when inserting a smile into digital text.
 In a recent study published in the Social Psychological and Personality Science journal, researchers found that the use of smiley faces in a professional environment portrayed incompetence and undermined information sharing.

 Despite professional conversations moving to social networks, the rules of professional context still apply.
 You need to conduct yourself professionally at all times.
 Avoid relying on emojis to convey your personality in your writing.

 Meeting in person and face-to-face is still the best way to portray your persona and the passion you hold for your product.
 Organize a networking event and invite other businesses within your industry.
 Converse on a one-on-one basis and let other businesses see for themselves the passion you hold for your product.
 It’s a great way to push buyers through the sales funnel.